siduko/acs_mod_vietnameselanguage/openspec/changes/archive/2025-11-24-add-vietnamese-language/proposal.md

 This proposal outlines the steps to add Vietnamese (Vi) as a new supported language, based on the existing Thai (Th) language files.
 This involves duplicating the `Language/Th` directory structure and content, and updating relevant configuration files.

+## Why

+To expand the language support of the application to include Vietnamese, catering to a broader user base.
+This will allow the application to reach a new demographic and improve user experience for Vietnamese speakers.

 ## Motivation

 To expand the language support of the application to include Vietnamese, catering to a broader user base.